warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

             .Build();
 	```

-	At this point, the application is basically a standard *ASP.NET Core 1.1* MVC Web application.
-ASP.NET Core is a rich framework for building Web applications, and a detailed description of programming it is beyond the scope of this lab.
+At this point, the application is basically a standard ASP.NET Core 1.1 MVC Web application.
+ASP.NET Core is a rich framework for building Web applications.
 Additional information about ASP.NET Core can be found [here](https://www.asp.net/core).

 <a name="Exercise2"></a>
 ## Exercise 2: Run the Service Fabric app in the Service Fabric Local Cluster Manager ##